jhkim040/mog/README.md

-    * register an interceptor used when a member gets log-in.
+    * Register an interceptor used when a member gets log-in.
 The interceptor catches the designated request earlier than the MemberController does.

     ![image](https://user-images.githubusercontent.com/105581574/220056398-e53792d7-fed0-405f-934e-addc10969100.png)